carpentries-incubator/twitter-with-twarc/_episodes/07-working-w-tweets.md

 Not only can we see everyone who has retweeted another tweet, we can also find all the followers of a given account.

-@tinycarebot is very popular, so let's get just a few of their followers:
+@tinycarebot is very popular, so let's get just a few of their followers.
+The limiter here is counted in thousands, so we are getting 1000 of
+@tinycarebot's followers:

 ~~~
-!twarc2 followers --limit 5 tinycarebot >  'raw_data/tcb_followers.jsonl'
+!twarc2 followers --limit 1 tinycarebot >  'raw_data/tcb_followers.jsonl'
 ~~~
 {: .language-bash}